-I brought this recipe home to my mother when I was a first grader at Lincoln Elementary School in Huntsville, AL. Our teacher, Mrs. Menotti, let us make it in class and then printed out copies for each student to keep.
+I brought this Homemade Hot Chocolate Mix home to my mother when I was a first grader at Lincoln Elementary School in Huntsville, AL. Our teacher, Mrs. Menotti, let us make it in class and then printed out copies for each student to keep.
 Every time we even mention it now Mama always stops and says “That is the best hot chocolate I’ve ever had.”
 It is the creamiest, milkiest, chocolatiest hot chocolate mix you’ll ever taste!

 It makes a bunch and is perfect for gifts.
 I like to put it in little mason jars and tie ribbons around the tops of them.
 The only thing required to make it is a large dishpan or other container, and something to stir with!